diorge-zz/bayessets/docs/gettingstarted.rst

    wine = sklearn.datasets.load_wine()

-We will be using the :py:meth:`BernoulliBayesianSet`, so we need to convert the data to binary.
+We will be using the :py:class:`bayessets.BernoulliBayesianSet`, so we need to convert the data to binary.
 Here, we simply use the mean of each feature to binarize, after normalizing to the [0, 1] range. ::